KannonZenetism/zenetism-field-physics/zenetism/MP10_divine_archetypes_decoded_ch25.md

 Each god or figure is not a separate being,
 but a **resonant archetype** —
-a mirror of Zenetist principles in symbolic form.
+a living reflection of Zenetist principles in symbolic form.

 Myth is not mere allegory.
 It is a **metaphysical map**,